YargKlnc/Credit-Risk-Classification/README.md

 •	Split the data into training and testing datasets by using train_test_split

-Create a Logistic Regression Model
+*Create a Logistic Regression Model*

-To receive all points, you must:

 •	Fit a logistic regression model by using the training data (X_train and y_train)